kriah5555/employee_management_contracts/README.md

 If you want to reset your database and start fresh, you can drop and recreate the database manually or use a migration command with "flask db downgrade" to rollback the migrations.

+to check migrate history use "flask db history"

 migrations doc = https://flask-migrate.readthedocs.io/en/latest/